(CNN)Here's some background information about the Eiffel Tower in Paris.

 March 13, 2020 - The tower closes to the public due to the Covid-19 pandemic.

-June 25, 2020 -The tower reopens after the pandemic led to the landmark's longest closure since World War II.
+July 16, 2021 - The tower reopens after more than eight months with new pandemic restrictions.
+This is the landmark's longest closure since World War II.

 Original designers: Gustave Eiffel, Maurice Koechlin, Emile Nouguier, Stephen Sauvestre.